IETF language tag: List of common primary language subtags

 The following is a list of some of the more commonly used primary language subtags.
 The list represents only a small subset (less than 2 percent) of primary language subtags; for full information, the Language Subtag Registry should be consulted directly.

 Relation to other standards

 Although some types of subtags are derived from ISO or UN core standards, they do not follow these standards absolutely, as this could lead to the meaning of language tags changing over time.
-In particular, a subtag derived from a code assigned by ISO 639, ISO 15924, ISO 3166, or UN M.49 remains a valid (though deprecated) subtag even if the code is withdrawn from the corresponding core standard.
+In particular, a subtag derived from a code assigned by ISO 639, ISO 15924, ISO 3166, or UN M49 remains a valid (though deprecated) subtag even if the code is withdrawn from the corresponding core standard.
 If the standard later assigns a new meaning to the withdrawn code, the corresponding subtag will still retain its old meaning.

 This stability was introduced in RFC 4646.

 ISO 639-3 and ISO 639-1

-RFC 4646 defined the concept of an "extended language subtag" (sometimes referred to as extlang), although no such subtags were registered at that time.
+defined the concept of an "extended language subtag" (sometimes referred to as extlang), although no such subtags were registered at that time.